c0d3cisco/hh-backend/README.md

     "dialect": "mysql"
    }
    ```

-4. Update the `.env` file with the SQLite database path so it follows this format
+4. Update the `.eclenv` file with the SQLite database path so it follows this format
    ```
    PORT=3001
    DATABASE_URL=postgres://localhost:5432/helen_house_backend